 Teresa Bair brought good news with her presentation that included the employment opportunities that Athenex brings to the area.
 These jobs include technical and nontechnical employment for area residents.
 She also stressed "We look forward to opportunities to get to know one another better.
 We want to engage with the community, learn what is already here, and figure out how we can help one another moving forward."

 Engagement and Economic Development

-Dr. Kevin Kearns Vice President for Engagement and Economic Development
+Dr. Kevin Kearns, Vice President for Engagement & Economic Development

 701 Maytum Hall

 State University of New York at Fredonia